 In this article, we look at the 7 key differences between a project- and product-oriented approach and how the differentiators contribute to delivering value to customers.

+What is project-oriented management?
 Project-oriented management refers to a specific objective to create a product that is pre-defined with a clear start and end date.
 A project approach is essentially governed and driven by the ‘Iron Triangle’: a model that determines that the quality of work is constrained by the time, scope, and cost of the project, irrespective of the value being delivered.
 The successful project delivers on time and on budget without paying attention to outcomes.
 In other words: a project mentality isn’t focused on whether the right thing is being delivered, as long as it’s on time, does what was specified in the requirements document, and isn’t over-budget.

+What is product-oriented management?
 A product-oriented approach refers to long-lasting teams that are organized around a single product or product family.
 In this model, a dedicated team delivers incremental improvements to the product in short cycles—short cycles being as small as several times a day, a two-week sprint, or a release cycle of several sprints.

 In a product-oriented model, the focus and main driver is delivering value to your customers.
 This approach allows product teams and organizations as a whole to be nimble and respond to market demands or user expectations, shifting focus whenever the need arises because the objective is always value and not just a finished project that’s on time, within budget, and fulfills a list of static, inflexible requirements defined in an ever-changing marketplace.